 - Refrain from purchasing sparklers.
-Heating up to 2,000 degrees or hotter, sparklers are the No. 1 cause of firework injuries to children requiring trips to the emergency room.
-The CPSC reported that sparklers accounted for more than half of the total estimated injuries to children under age 5.
+Heating up to 2,000 degrees or hotter, sparklers accounted for more than half of the total estimated injuries to children under age 5, according to the CPSC.

 - Be aware of your surroundings and only light fireworks when family, friends and children are at a safe distance.

 As many recognize “World No Tobacco Day” on May 31, the AOA filed public comments in support of FDA efforts to reduce smoking rates and preserve patients’ eye health and vision.